-Spay and Neuter: Making Pets and the Kenosha, WI Community Healthier
+Spay and Neuter for Cats & Dogs: Making Pets and the Kenosha, WI Community Healthier

 Surgery isn’t just for sick or injured pets.
 For healthy dogs and cats, we strongly recommend spay and neuter surgeries to prevent harmful health problems, undesirable behaviors and, most important, unwanted litters.
 The more strays we have in our community, the more crowded our animal shelters will be.
 Often, crowded shelters have little choice but to euthanize otherwise healthy animals in order to make room and conserve resources.
 To reduce the need for euthanizing animals and decrease crowding in shelters, our team in Kenosha firmly advocates for spaying and neutering to help both individual pets and the larger pet community live the healthy, happy lives they deserve with loving families.